mamunhpath/josh.js/README.md

 npm install joshjs
 ```

+**If you are facing issue using as node module then please check the "asModule" branch.
+I have added example code for that.**

 **Using HTML &#12296;script&#9002; tag**

 ```
 <script src="js/josh.min.js">

 // Or use ES5
 <script src="js/josh.es5.min.js">
 ```

 ## CDN

 **jsDelivr**